open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.branch.count

-Number of branches that exist in the repository
+Number of branches in the repository

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |